 107.17 Furnishing Right-of-Way.
-The Department is responsible for securing all necessary Right-of-Way in advance of construction.
+The LPA is responsible for securing all necessary Right-of-Way in advance of construction.
 The Bid Documents will indicate any exceptions.
-The Department will notify all prospective Bidders in writing before the date scheduled for receipt of Bids regarding the specific dates certain parcels will be made available to the Contractor.
+The LPA will notify all prospective Bidders in writing before the date scheduled for receipt of Bids regarding the specific dates certain parcels will be made available to the DBT.

+Where proposed work is beyond existing right-of-way limits, the Contractor shall not commence any construction work outside of the right-of-way until notified by the LPA that the needed additional right-of-way has been acquired and is otherwise available for construction work.

 107.18 No Waiver of Legal Rights.
-The following Department actions do not waive the Department’s rights or powers under the Contract, or any right to damages herein provided:
+The following LPA actions do not waive the LPA’s rights or powers under the Contract, or any right to damages herein provided:

-A. Inspection by the Engineer or by any of Engineer’s duly authorized representatives.
+Inspection by the Engineer or by any of Engineer’s duly authorized representatives.

+Review of Design Documents by the Project Manager, Engineer, or any of the LPA’s duly authorized representatives.

-B. Any order, measurements, or certificate by the Director, or Department representatives.
+Any order, measurements, or certificate by the PRC, or LPA representatives.

-C. Any order by the Director or Department representatives for the payments of money or the withholding of money.
+Any order by the PRCor LPA representatives for the payments of money or the withholding of money.

-D. Acceptance of any Work.
+Acceptance of any Work.

-E. Any extension of time.
+Any extension of time.

-F. Any possession taken by the State or its duly authorized representatives.
+Any possession taken by the LPA or its duly authorized representatives.

-The Department will not consider any waiver of a breach of this Contract to be a waiver of any other subsequent breach.
+The LPA will not consider any waiver of a breach of this Contract to be a waiver of any other subsequent breach.

 107.19 Environmental Protection.
 Comply with all Federal, State, and local laws and regulations controlling pollution of the environment.
 Avoid polluting streams, lakes, ponds, and reservoirs with fuels, oils, bitumens, chemicals, sediments, or other harmful materials, and avoid polluting the atmosphere with particulate and gaseous matter.

-By execution of this contract, the Contractor, will be deemed to have stipulated as follows:
+By execution of this contract, the DBT, will be deemed to have stipulated as follows:

-A. That any facility that is or will be utilized in the performance of this contract, unless such contract is exempt under the Clean Air Act, as amended ( et seq., as amended by Pub.L.
-91-604), and under the Federal Water Pollution Control Act, as amended ( et seq., as amended by Pub.L.
-92-500), , and regulations in implementation thereof () is not listed, on the date of contract award, on the U.S. Environmental Protection Agency () List of Violating Facilities pursuant to .
+A. That any facility that is or will be utilized in the performance of this contract, unless such contract is exempt under the Clean Air Act, as amended (42 U.S.C.
+1857 et seq., as amended by Pub.L.
+91-604), and under the Federal Water Pollution Control Act, as amended (33 U.S.C.
+1251 et seq., as amended by Pub.L.
+92-500), Executive Order 11738, and regulations in implementation thereof (40 CFR 15) is not listed, on the date of contract award, on the U.S. Environmental Protection Agency (EPA) List of Violating Facilities pursuant to 40 CFR 15.20.

-B. That the firm agrees to comply and remain in compliance with all the requirements of and and all regulations and guidelines listed thereunder.
+B. That the firm agrees to comply and remain in compliance with all the requirements of Section 114 of the Clean Air Act and Section 308 of the Federal Water Pollution Control Act and all regulations and guidelines listed thereunder.

-C. That the firm shall promptly notify the Department of the receipt of any communication from the Director, , indicating that a facility that is or will be utilized for the contract is under consideration to be listed on the .
+C. That the firm shall promptly notify the LPA of the receipt of any communication from the Director, Office of Federal Activities, EPA, indicating that a facility that is or will be utilized for the contract is under consideration to be listed on the EPA List of Violating Facilities.

 D. That the firm agrees to include or cause to be included the requirements of paragraph 1 through 4 of this Section in every nonexempt subcontract, and further agrees to take such action as the government may direct as a means of enforcing such requirements.